Sustainability InitiativesResponse to Climate Change

 We produce various compounds from fluorine and chlorine obtained by electrolysis, and we consume a large amount of electricity to perform electrolysis.
 However, we aim to achieve carbon neutrality by 2050 and are committed to reducing CO2 emissions from energy sources by 50% from the FY2013 level by FY2030.

-We have been working to reduce greenhouse gas emissions from non-energy sources since 2009 with the introduction of detoxification equipment, and have made significant progress, achieving a 99.3% reduction in FY2022 compared to FY2013.
-Furthermore, in order to proactively tackle climate change, we are focusing on reducing energy sources greenhouse gas emissions, and in FY2022, we reduced energy sources greenhouse gas emissions by 11.1% compared to FY2013 by improving production efficiency.
-As a result, we have achieved an overall reduction of 86.0% in greenhouse gases.
+We have been working to reduce greenhouse gas emissions from non-energy sources since 2009 with the introduction of detoxification equipment, and have made significant progress, achieving a 99.5% reduction in FY2023 compared to FY2013.
+In FY2023, energy source greenhouse gas emissions decreased by 26.9% compared to FY2013, due to reduced production volume, lower emission factors from power utilities, and procurement of electricity with non-fossil fuel certificates.
+We have also reduced greenhouse gas emissions from our manufacturing processes, resulting in an overall 88.6% reduction in greenhouse gas emissions (CO2 equivalent).

 We have calculated the amount of greenhouse gas emissions (Scope 3) throughout the supply chain, from the purchase of raw materials to their use and disposal by customers, and are working to reduce greenhouse gas emissions throughout the supply chain.